 • Prone to false alarms resulting in people removing the battery and therefore having no protection at all.
 Statistics show that over 25% of ionisation alarms are disconnected after two years.

-Smoke Alarm Solutions has conducted more than 1.5 million smoke alarm inspections and we have first-hand experience in the potential dangers of ionisation smoke alarms not responding to a real fire situation.
-During the last 8 years we have attended a significant number of properties where the occupant has reported a fire, with the house full of smoke, and the alarms did not respond.
+Smoke Alarm Solutions have had first-hand experience in the potential dangers of ionisation smoke alarms not responding to a real fire situation.
+Since 2012 we have attended a significant number of properties where the occupant has reported a fire, with the house full of smoke, and the alarms did not respond.
 In every single case, the alarms that did not respond were ionisation smoke alarms.
-We service the smoke alarms in more than 230,000 properties, and we attend more than 100 properties every day where the occupant has reported a beeping, faulty or false-alarming smoke alarm.
-In 87% of these fault reports, the alarms are ionisation smoke alarms.
+We service the smoke alarms in more than 200,000 properties, and we attend more than 100 properties every day.

 We take our responsibilities of protecting the occupants of homes that we service very seriously, and for this reason, and based on our real-world experience with ionisation smoke alarms, we only install photoelectric smoke alarms.